 There are several explanations that follow from the foundation we have built on the doctrine of the Incarnation.
 First, according to the Scriptures, Calvary is the center of Christianity.
 Many consider the Incarnation to be the most important thing.
 In other words, they consider God identifying Himself with man the most important, and consider the atonement as something like an afterthought.
 According to the Bible, the reason for the God-Man is that it required just such a person to die for our salvation.
 J.I.
 Packer said, “The crucial significance of the cradle at Bethlehem lies in its place in the sequence of steps down that led the Son of God to the cross of Calvary…and we do not understand it till we see it in this context.”
 To focus on the Incarnation apart from the cross leads to false sentimentality, and neglect of the horror and magnitude of human sin.

 Any gospel that talks merely of the Christ-event, meaning the Incarnation without the atonement, is a false gospel.
-Any gospel that speaks about the love of God without pointing out that His love led Him to pay the ultimate price for sin in the person of His Son on the cross is a false gospel.
-The only true gospel is of the “One Mediator” (1 Timothy 2:5-6), who gave Himself for us.
+Any gospel that speaks about the love of God without pointing out that His love led Him to pay the ultimate price for sin on the cross is a false gospel.
+The only true gospel is of the “One Mediator” (1st Timothy 2:5-6), who gave Himself for us.

 What Does the Bible Teach About the Incarnation?

-Prior to the Incarnation, Christ was in the form of God (Greek, morphe theou).
-Despite the assertions of some scholars to the contrary, this most naturally refers to the “preexistence” of Christ—He, the eternal Son, was there with the Father (John 1:1; 17:5, 24) before He was born in Bethlehem.
+Prior to the Incarnation, Christ was in the form of God (Greek: morphe theou).
+Despite the assertions of some scholars to the contrary, this most naturally refers to the “pre-existence” of Christ—He, the eternal Son, was there with the Father (John 1:1; 17:5, 24) before He was born in Bethlehem.
 “Form” here means the true and exact nature of something, or possessing the characteristics and qualities of something.
-Therefore having the “form of God” is roughly equivalent to having equality with God (isa theo), and it is directly in contrast with having the “form of a servant” (Phil.
-2:7).
+Therefore having the “form of God” is roughly equivalent to having equality with God (isa theo), and it is directly in contrast with having the “form of a servant” (Philippians 2:7).

-Form could also be a reference to Christ being the ultimate image of God, “the exact imprint of his nature” (Heb.
-1:3).
-It might also refer to the fact that He is the visible expression of God’s invisible glory (Col. 1:15).
+Form could also be a reference to Christ being the ultimate image of God, “the exact imprint of his nature” (Hebrews 1:3).
+It might also refer to the fact that He is the visible expression of God’s invisible glory (Colossians 1:15).
 Remarkably, Christ did not imagine that having “equality with God” (which He already possessed) should lead Him to hold onto His privileges.
 It was not something to be grasped, to be kept and exploited for His own benefit or advantage.
 Instead, He had a mind-set of service.
-“Christ did not please himself” (Rom 15:3).
-In humility, He counted the interests of others as more significant than His own (Phil.
-2:3-4).
+“Christ did not please himself” (Romans 15:3).
+In humility, He counted the interests of others as more significant than His own (Philippians 2:3-4).

 “Made Himself Nothing”